Laestadianism: Roots of the movement

-The name of the movement stems from Lars Levi Laestadius (1800–1861), a Swedish Sámi state priest and administrator for the Swedish state Lutheran church in Sápmi who was also a noted botanist.
+The movement's name stems from Lars Levi Laestadius (1800–1861), a Swedish Sámi state priest and administrator for the Swedish state Lutheran church in Sápmi who was also a noted botanist.
 Laestadius started the movement when working as a pastor for the Church of Sweden in northern Sweden in the 1840s.
-Laestadius met a Sami woman named Milla Clementsdotter from Föllinge in the municipality of Krokom in Jämtland during an 1844 inspection tour of Åsele.
-She belonged to a revival movement within the Church of Sweden led by pastor Pehr Brandell of the parish of Nora in the municipality of Kramfors in Ångermanland and characterized by pietistic and Moravian influences.
+He met Milla Clementsdotter, a Sami woman from Föllinge in the municipality of Krokom in Jämtland, during an 1844 inspection tour of Åsele.
+She belonged to a revival movement within the Church of Sweden led by pastor Pehr Brandell of the parish of Nora in the municipality of Kramfors in Ångermanland characterized by pietistic and Moravian influences.
 She told Laestadius about her spiritual experiences on her journey to a truly living Christianity, and after the meeting Laestadius felt he had come to understand the secret of living faith.
-He had had a deep experience of having entered a state of grace, of having received God's forgiveness for his sins and of at last truly seeing the path that leads to eternal life.
-His sermons acquired, in his own words, "a new kind of colour" to which people began to respond.
-The movement began to spread from Sweden to Finland and Norway, particularly among the Sámi and the Kvens.
+He had had a deep experience of having entered a state of grace, of having received God's forgiveness for his sins and of truly seeing the path that leads to eternal life.
+His sermons acquired, in his own words, "a new kind of color" to which people began to respond.
+The movement spread from Sweden to Finland and Norway, particularly among the Sámi and the Kvens.
 He preferred his followers to be known simply as "Christians", but others started to call them "Laestadians."

 Initial effect on Laestadius's Sámi parishioners

-Two great challenges Laestadius had faced since his early days as a church minister were the indifference of his Sámi parishioners, who had been forced by the Swedish government to convert from their shamanistic religion to Lutheranism, and the misery caused them by alcoholism.
-The spiritual understanding Laestadius acquired and shared in his new sermons "filled with vivid metaphors from the lives of the Sami that they could understand, ... about a God who cared about the lives of the people" had a profound positive effect on both problems.
-An account from the Sámi cultural perspective recalls a new desire among the Sámi to learn to read and a awakening in the church, with people confessing their sins, crying and praying for forgiveness—within Laestadianism this was known as liikutukset, a kind of ecstasy.
-Drunkenness and cattle theft diminished, which had a positive influence on the Samis' relationships, finances and family life.
+Two great challenges Laestadius faced since his early days as a church minister were the indifference of his Sámi parishioners, whom the Swedish government had forced to convert from their shamanistic religion to Lutheranism, and the misery caused them by alcoholism.
+The spiritual understanding Laestadius acquired and shared in his new sermons "filled with vivid metaphors from the lives of the Sámi that they could understand, ... about a God who cared about the lives of the people" profoundly mitigated both problems.
+An account from the Sámi cultural perspective recalls a new desire among the Sámi to learn to read and an awakening in the church, with people confessing their sins, crying and praying for forgiveness.
+Within Laestadianism this was known as liikutukset, a kind of ecstasy.
+Drunkenness and cattle theft diminished, which had a beneficial effect on the Samis' relationships, finances, and family life.